Afghanistan: Evacuations continue as Taliban claim moderate stance | DW | 18.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The UN has cast doubt over claims that the Taliban have become more tolerant over the past 20 years.
+The UN has cast doubt on claims that the Taliban have become more tolerant over the past 20 years.
 Military aircraft continue to transport people from Kabul airport.

 The Taliban held their first press conference since seizing control of Afghanistan on Tuesday.
 Spokesperson Zabihullah Mujahid said the ultraconservative insurgents would "not seek revenge" and that "everyone is forgiven."